sleiendecker/waltscience.github.io/_posts/2020-7-23-ecosentiment.md

 ## What could explain the increase in positive sentiment?

 The academic job market was likely hit hard in the late 2000's and early 2010's by the great recession of 2008.
-Perhaps, things have actually been getting better since 2009 and the increase in positive sentiment reflects that?
+Perhaps, the job search process has gotten better since 2009 and the increase in positive sentiment reflects that?

 Others have proposed that [academia shares many characteristics with cults](https://www.washingtonpost.com/outlook/academia-is-a-cult/2018/10/31/eea787a0-bd08-11e8-b7d2-0773aa1e33da_story.html).
 Maybe the academic cult leaders have gotten better at indoctrinating their disciples?
 I am joking, of course. *Sort of*.